LCAS/CMP9767_LIMO_2324/README.md

  * [Workshop 1 - Introduction](https://github.com/LCAS/CMP9767_LIMO/wiki/Workshop-1-%E2%80%90-Introduction)

 ## Contribute!
+ * If you spot any mistakes, let us know during the workshop, on Teams or by requesting a pull request from your forked repository.
  * If you are a ROS2 pro and would like to contribute to the improvements of our robot simulator, check out this [list](https://github.com/LCAS/CMP9767_LIMO/wiki/Software-Improvements).